Stratus3D/dotfiles/README.md

 **Stratus3D**

-Everything I need to get setup on a new machine.
+**Everything I need to get setup on a new machine for software development.**

 This repository contains my Vim, tmux, Zsh, Bash, and asdf config files, a script to symlink all the config files and directories in place, and a set of setup scripts that install all the tools I need on Ubuntu or OSX.
 The [Gruvbox Dark colorscheme](https://github.com/morhetz/gruvbox) is used for Vim and the terminal emulator profiles.

+I primarily write software in Erlang, Elixir, Rust, and Bash and occasionally in Ruby, JavaScript/Node.JS, Python, and Lua.
+The plugins and config specified in this repo is for polyglot local development in these languages.

 ## Features